steveblue/angular2-rollup/README.md

 ###Configure Server

 Server configuration happens per environment.
 Currently two environments are supported: `dev` and `prod`.
 Create config files for each environment in the  `conf/` directory called `config.local.js` and `config.prod.js`.
-The files are listed in the `.gitignore` so they are not included in the repository.

 The configuration file only takes two arguments for now: `origin` and `port`. `server.js` uses this configuration to initialize an Express Server either for development or production.
-Copy and paste the following to get started:
+A basic config looks like this:

 ```
 const config = {